tomkp/iso7816/README.md

 - `sfi` - Short File Identifier
 - `record` - Record number

-Returns a Promise that resolves to a `ResponseApdu`.

 ### `application.getData(p1, p2)`

 Get data from the card.

-- `p1` - P1 parameter
-- `p2` - P2 parameter

-Returns a Promise that resolves to a `ResponseApdu`.

 ### `application.getResponse(length)`

 Get additional response bytes.

-- `length` - Number of bytes to retrieve

-Returns a Promise that resolves to a `ResponseApdu`.

 ### `application.issueCommand(commandApdu, maxRetries?)`